Steve-Spreadborough/shinyTemplate/README.md

 ## Details

-This is a project used to develop functionality for Shiny Apps in a single place which can then be used as a template for creating actual Apps from.
-The idea therefore being that everything in this project should be reproducible and easy to copy/replicate to other Shiny Apps to support creating and rolling out ‘production’ apps with similar layouts/functionality..
+This is a project used to experiment with & develop functionality for Shiny Apps in a single place which can then be used as a template for creating production Apps.

+Everything in this project should be reproducible and easy to copy/replicate to other Shiny Apps to support creating and rolling out ‘production’ apps with similar layouts/functionality.

-This project is very much developmental and reflects authors development of code and knowledge around Shiny.
+This project is very much experimental.
 Contributions and suggestions on improving code, following the code of conduct, are welcome.

 The layout of code follows the use of modules & R6 Class object for